How Long Do Sheds Last - Life Expectancy for Different Types of Sheds

 Apply wood stain and repaint siding if necessary.

-Inspect the foundations as these directly impact how long your shed will last.
+Inspect the foundations as these directly impact structural longevity.

 Signs You Need to Repair Your Shed

 There are some things you need to be looking for if you want to increase the lifespan of your shed.
-Timely shed repairs can save a fortune in the long run, keep your belongings safe, and mean you won’t need to go to the expense of buying a new shed.
+Timely shed repairs can save a fortune in the over time.
+Take care of any repairs as soon as possible to avoid the expense of buying a new shed.

-Simple shed repairs you can fix yourself include:
+Simple shed repairs you can do yourself include:

 Replacing loose or missing roof shingles

-Just as important is who builds your shed, so don’t forget to get in touch when you need a new storage shed for your outdoor space.
+Also important is who designs and builds your shed, so get in touch with Urban Sheds for a free quote when you need a new storage shed for your outdoor space.

 What type of shed lasts the longest?

-Vinyl sheds tend to be more durable than plastic, wooden, or metal sheds.
+Vinyl sheds tend to be more durable than wooden or metal sheds.
 They don’t crack easily and are generally more weatherproof.
-They can also withstand extremes of temperature better.
+They can also withstand extreme temperatures better.

 What lasts longer?
 A wooden or metal shed?

-Wooden sheds can last up to 25 years, whereas a metal shed could only last 5 years.
+Wooden sheds can last up to 25 years, whereas metal sheds typically only last 5 years.